RA-Salles/TDS_Imposto/README.md

 FEAR NOT!
 INDIA YANKEE GOLF NOVEMBER MIKE TANGO PHANTOM TANGO ALPHA ALPHA THIS WILL GENERATE, YOU ARE CORDIALLY INVITED TO ECHO SIERRA ALPHA DELTA :)!

-YOU COULD "FOXTROT YANKEE FOXTROT WHISKEY TANGO MIKE" AND MIGHT ALSO LIVE A GENERALLY "BRAVO ALPHA MIKE CHARLIE LIMA", YOU MIGHT PROTEST.
+YOU COULD "FOXTROT YANKEE FOXTROT WHISKEY TANGO MIKE" AND MIGHT ALSO LIVE A GENERALLY "BRAVO ALPHA MIKE CHARLIE LIMA", YOU MIGHT PROTEST, THINK OR SAY.
 WELL, BAD LUCK!
 YOU OSCAR UNIFORM YANKEE SIERRA!!
 EVERY.
 CHARLIE!
 EVERY PHANTOM.

 That's mostly it for introductions.
+This software is NOT designed to help you pay your taxes at all.

 ## III.
 Methodology